aa-publications/sexually_antagonistic_sel/scripts/README.md

-Abin Abraham
-2020-02-25 12:20:00
+**README**

+_Abin Abraham_
+_updated: Mar 16 2020_

-This is the repo contains all scripts used to analyze sexually antagonistic selection in the UK Biobank and BioVU.
+This repo contains scripts for analysis and figure generation for the sexually antagonistic selection project in the UK Biobank and BioVU.

 TABLE OF CONTENTS